anees-mohamed-ar/YT_Video_Downloader/README.md

-# YouTube Video Downloader Project
+# YouTube Video Downloader

-This project allows you to download videos from YouTube using a user-friendly interface.
+This application allows you to download videos from YouTube using a user-friendly interface.

 ## Features